 Cultural Enrichment: Each day, students participate in a short activity planned designed to provide them with additional cultural experiences.
 The activities vary from day-to-day; however, in the past they have included lessons in art, science, creative writing, dance and movement, cooking, etc.

 Our Literacy Mentors program is an opportunity to work one-on-one with a middle-school-aged to improve their literacy skills and academic confidence, while simultaneously developing a passion for reading.
 Volunteers meet with their students once each week and read a chapter book at the child's reading level.
 Afterwards, they will engage in a discussion about central themes and social issues related to the book.
 Mentors will also have an opportunity to facilitate enrichment activities and learning experiences that reflect each child's needs and interests.
 This is a great opportunity for volunteers who work a typical 9-5, as all the sessions take place in the evenings or on weekends.
-We are currently accepting applications for this program and plan to start a new term in February 2017.

 Each month, Chicago HOPES for Kids offers programming at the shelters for the parents of our students.
 Each session is slightly different, based on the needs and interests of the parents; however, general topics include: McKinney-Vento & the educational rights of homeless children, enrolling your children in school, the IEP process, the importance of reading with your child, how to help your student with their homework, etc.

 It is our hope that our parent programming will help make our work sustainable after the families have left the shelters.